-In fact, several authors have explicitly suggested that a DM may wish to maintain consequentialism in the face of ambiguity, thus generating dynamic inconsistency (e.g., Eichberger and Grant [7], Eichberger, Grant and Kelsey [8]).
-Although not usually thought of in this way, this includes the vast literature (excepting Hanany and Klibanoff [20]) exploring update rules for MEU such as full Bayesian updating (applying Bayes' rule to each measure in the set of measures) and Maximum likelihood updating (applying Bayes' rule to only those measures assigning the largest probability to the observed event) $^{25}$ , and for Choquet expected utility (Schmeidler [45]), such as the Dempster-Shafer rule (Dempster [6] and Shafer [49]).
-All of these classic rules are dynamically inconsistent, as they satisfy consequentialism.
+Shafer [1976]).30 All of these classic rules are dynamically inconsistent, as they satisfy consequentialism.
 Unlike preferences that are dynamically consistent, dynamically inconsistent preferences need to be coupled with assumptions about how this inconsistency is resolved before these preferences may be translated into behavior.
 The two most popular assumptions in the literature are naivete and sophistication.
-This distinction was made by Strotz [53] and many that followed.
+This distinction was made by Strotz [1955-6] and many that followed.
 A sophisticated DM correctly anticipates future conditional preferences and chooses by optimizing current preferences taking these future preferences as a constraint.
-Under the assumption of consequentialism, Siniscalchi [50] shows how sophistication relates to consistent planning (a refinement of backward induction) in an environment rich enough to allow for ambiguity.
+Under the assumption of consequentialism, Siniscalchi [2009] shows how sophistication relates to consistent planning (a refinement of backward induction) in an environment rich enough to allow for ambiguity.
 A naive DM incorrectly anticipates that future conditional desires will be the same as currently desired plans for the future and therefore chooses assuming that ex-ante desired plans will be carried out.
 Figure 6.2 presents an example illustrating the distinction between these approaches and ours in the context of ambiguity.
 The setting of the example is as in the dynamic Ellsberg example presented in the Introduction.
 As there, the three states correspond to the three colors that might be drawn from the urn - black (B), red (R) and yellow (Y) - with the odds of drawing black known.
 The event E is the event that the drawn ball is not yellow.
-At the initial choice node, the DM must choose between $d, b - \varepsilon$ and $r + \varepsilon$ .
-The choice d leads to exactly the situation described in the dynamic Ellsberg problem where the DM must choose between betting on black or on red contingent on whether Eor $E^c$ is realized.
-The choice $b - \varepsilon$ leads to commitment to bet on black (still contingent, though trivially so, on whether E or $E^c$ is realized) by removing the contingent option of betting on red, and requires payment of a fee of $\varepsilon$ to do so.
-Similarly, the choice $r + \varepsilon$ leads to commitment to bet on red (again trivially contingent) by removing the contingent option
+At the initial choice node, the DM must choose between $d, b - \varepsilon$ and $r + \varepsilon$.
+The choice d leads to exactly the situation described in the dynamic Ellsberg problem where the DM must choose between betting on black or on red contingent on whether E or E^c is realized.
+The choice $b - \varepsilon$ leads to commitment to bet on black (still contingent, though trivially so, on whether E or E^c is realized) by removing the contingent option of betting on red, and requires payment of a fee of ε to do so.
+Similarly, the choice $r + \varepsilon$ leads to commitment to bet on red (again trivially contingent) by removing the contingent option of betting on black, and offers a payment of ε to do so.
+Assume that the DM unconditionally strictly prefers betting on black to betting on red (as is usual in the Ellsberg problem), that higher payoffs are desirable and that $\varepsilon > 0$ is small enough, the DM will have preferences with